It’s Time to Put Ethics

 Two projects sit at the intersection of what and how we teach:

-As CTO of ThinkerAnalytix (since 2018), Priten leads technology and finance for a nonprofit scaling critical thinking instruction through argument mapping, a method that makes the logical structure of arguments visible.
+As CTO of ThinkerAnalytix (since 2018), I lead technology and finance for a nonprofit scaling critical thinking instruction through argument mapping, a method that makes the logical structure of arguments visible.
 The approach draws on decades of research showing that explicit instruction in argument structure produces measurable gains in critical thinking.
-They work with universities and institutions around the world, including Georgia State University, Notre Dame, NYU, the University of British Columbia, and the University of Texas at Austin.
+We work with universities and institutions around the world, including Georgia State University, Notre Dame, NYU, the University of British Columbia, and the University of Texas at Austin.
 This work bridges the how (argument mapping as pedagogy) and the what (critical thinking as essential content).

 Socrat.ai, developed through PedagogyFutures & Academy 4SC, is designed to build AI literacy and improve ethical reasoning.
-It provides a secure environment for students to engage with AI while giving teachers and parents transparency into student interactions.
-The goal is to teach students to reason well about technology's role in their live, thus, connecting how we teach with AI to what students need to understand about it.
+It provides a tailor-built environment for people to learn to think about and practice ethical AI usage.
+The goal is to help teachers and students to reason well about technology's role in their live, thus, connecting how we teach with AI to what students need to understand about it.

 Empowering Other Organizations

-As CEO of Pedagogy Ventures (founded 2014), Priten helps other educational organizations navigate the same challenges he addresses through his own ventures.
+As CEO of Pedagogy Ventures (founded 2014), I help other educational organizations navigate the same challenges I address through my own ventures.
 The company provides consulting, technology development, and strategic support to universities, nonprofits, K-12 schools, and academic programs working to use technology effectively and ethically.

 This work takes many forms: custom platforms, CRMs, billing systems, and course systems for institutions building their own programs; marketing and website development; strategic and financial consulting for nonprofits; and technology solutions that meet the specific needs of educational communities.

-During the pandemic, Priten's team built Classrooms.Cloud, technology enabling virtual synchronous education events that worked with over 200 organizations—schools, summer camps, conferences, and academic competitions including speech and debate tournaments and Model UN—serving over 300,000 students.
+During the pandemic, I built Classrooms.Cloud, technology enabling virtual synchronous education events that worked with over 200 organizations (schools, summer camps, conferences, and academic competitions including speech and debate tournaments and Model UN) that served over 300,000 students.
 This work preserved academic extracurricular activities when in-person gatherings became impossible.

 His Story